Kenema Government Hospital

 Harvard University provides the Consortium with expertise on methods of evolutionary adaptation in humans and pathogens.
-At the FAS Center for Systems Biology the Sabeti lab pursue signals of natural selection to identify their underlying functional trait and the mechanism of evolution (e.g. resistance to Lassa virus).
-They aim to understand how pathogens rapidly evolve, while studying the genetic diversity of pathogens guides long term intervention strategies.The Broad Institute enables the sequencing of the lassa virus genome.
-Read more.
+At the FAS Center for Systems Biology the Sabeti lab pursue signals of natural selection to identify their underlying functional trait and the mechanism of evolution (e.g. resistance to Lassa and Ebola virus).
+They aim to understand how pathogens rapidly evolve, while studying the genetic diversity of pathogens guides long term intervention strategies.The Broad Institute enables large-scale sequencing of viral genomes commonly performed by VHFC.

 University of Texas Medical Branch

-Dr. Thomas Geisbert’s laboratory at UTMB focuses on the pathogenesis of emerging and re-emerging viruses that require Biosafety level 4 (BSL4) containment and on the development of countermeasures against these viruses.
-In addition to the Lassa virus, their research emphasizes studies on other viruses causing hemorrhagic fevers such as Ebola and Marburg.
+Dr. Thomas Geisbert’s laboratory at University of Texas Medical Branch (UTMB) focuses on the pathogenesis of emerging and re-emerging viruses that require Biosafety level 4 (BSL4) containment and on the development of countermeasures against these viruses.
+In addition to Lassa virus, their research emphasizes studies on other viruses causing hemorrhagic fevers such as Ebola and Marburg.
 Currently, there are no vaccines against Ebola, Marburg, or Lassa viruses approved for use in humans.
 The Geisbert laboratory focuses on using recombinant vesicular stomatitis virus (rVSV) as a vaccine vector for viral hemorrhagic fevers.
-They have shown that rVSV-based hemorrhagic fever viral vaccines can completely protect nonhuman primates against Ebola HF, Marburg HF, and Lassa fever.
+They have shown that rVSV-based hemorrhagic fever viral vaccines can completely protect nonhuman primates against Ebola hemorrhagic fever, Marburg hemorrhagic fever, and Lassa fever.
 Specific interest areas include modifying rVSV vectors for optimal safety and immunogenicity, identifying antigens needed to develop a multiagent vaccine that can protect against major groups of hemorrhagic fever viruses, and determining the role of cellular and host immune responses in protection.